 No employee shall accept honoraria for services provided to any group or organization while the employee is representing the Jefferson County Public Library.
 Any honoraria received for such work shall be turned over to the Library.

-Drug and Tobacco Free Workplace
+Drug and Tobacco Free Workplace and Library Vehicle

 The Library is a drug-free, tobacco-free workplace.
 This includes electronic smoking devices.